-Staging of the tumor is essential for appropriate treatment.
+Staging of the tumour is essential for appropriate treatment.

 Picture supplied by KYOWA.

-An accurate assessment of the tumour including depth of penetration into the bladder, involvement of lymph nodes, and spread to other organs are done using the internationally agreed TNM system4.
+An accurate assessment of the tumour including depth of penetration into the bladder, involvement of lymph nodes, and spread to other organs are done using the internationally agreed TNM system.

-The pathological grading of tumors, which is based on the degree of anaplasia, is also assessed using the WHO 1973 classification.
+The pathological grading of tumours, which is based on the degree of anaplasia, is also assessed using the WHO 1973 classification.

 The stage of the tumour is an important prognostic factor.
-Superficial tumors have the best prognosis with 90-95% of patients alive, 5yrs from diagnosis5.
+Superficial tumours have the best prognosis with 90-95% of patients alive, 5yrs from diagnosis5.
 Patients with muscle invasive tumour have a poorer prognosis.

 Bladder cancer spreads by direct invasion through the bladder wall into adjacent organs.
 Spread can also occur via the lymphatic system with the pelvic and para-aortic nodes involved leading to circulatory involvement giving rise to metastases in the lungs, liver and bones.